 - Check to make sure the battery is charged, water level is OK and vent caps are in place.
-Don't use an open flame to check the battery. - Make certain the battery retainers on both sides of the truck are properly installed and adjusted. - See that all wheels are in good condition. - Clean the safety glass. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chains for damage. - See that the load backrest and overhead guard are in place and fastened. - Look under the truck for signs of hydraulic leaks. - Turn the key to TEST (yellow dot).
+Don't use an open flame to check the battery. - Make certain the battery retainer is properly installed and adjusted. - See that all wheels are in good condition. - Clean the safety glass. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chains for damage. - See that the load backrest and overhead guard are in place and fastened. - Look under the truck for signs of hydraulic leaks. - Turn the key to TEST (yellow dot).
 See that all display lights are working. - Test the horn. - Make sure the power disconnect works.